What Is Zomacton?

 Male And Female Patients

-Pediatric Patients With Short Stature Due To Growth Hormone Deficiency
+Pediatric Patients With Growth Failure Due To Inadequate Secretion Of Endogenous Growth Hormone

-ZOMACTON was tested in the United States and in Israel in a 2-year open-label, multi-center study in 164 pediatric patients with short stature due to GHD.
+A 2-year open-label, multi-center study with ZOMACTON was conducted in the United States and in Israel in 164 pediatric patients with short stature due to GHD.
 The subjects ranged in age from 2.1 to 17.7 years with a mean of 10.8 years.
 One hundred twenty (73%) of the subjects were male and 44 (27%) were female.
-Two subjects were Asian, 12 were Black, 130 were Caucasian, and 20 were categorized as 'other'.
+Two subjects were Asian, 12 were Black, 130 were Caucasian, and 20 were categorized as ‘other’.

 The primary efficacy of the product was assessed by calculating height velocity.
 Mean cumulative increases in height velocity from baseline of 6.6, 4.6, and 6.3 cm/year were attained by 24 weeks of treatment (p < 0.01) in Naïve Type I (serum GH < 10 ng/mL in response to at least two provocative pharmacological tests), Naïve Type II (integrated GH level < 3.5 ng/mL with or without at least one serum GH ≥ 10 ng/mL), and Non-Naïve (treated with GH up to study Day 1, or previously treated and discontinued GH treatment at least 6 months prior to study Day 1) subjects, respectively.
 After 12 months of treatment, the mean cumulative increases in height velocity from baseline were 5.7, 4.4 and 5.3 cm/year (p= 0.01) in Naïve Type I, Naïve Type II, and Non-Naïve subjects, respectively.